-The Moors of North Africa – Muslims who for centuries occupied the region – called it Al-Garb (hence Algarve), the gateway to their possessions in Portugal and Spain.
-Portugal’s southernmost region, an area of 1,929 sq miles, with 96 miles of coastline on the Atlantic and year-round mild climate, is also where some of the most beautiful beaches in Europe are found – in 2017 alone the Algarve attracted 7.1 million tourists, and it is Portugal’s main tourist destination.
+The Moors of North Africa – Muslims who for centuries occupied Portugal and Spain, called it Al-Garb, hence Algarve; it was the gateway to their possessions in the region.
+Portugal’s southernmost region, an area of 1,929 sq miles, with 96 miles of coastline on the Atlantic and an year-round mild climate, is also where some of the most beautiful beaches in Europe are found – in 2017 alone the Algarve attracted 7.1 million tourists, and it is the country’s main tourist destination.

-In the summer, its year-round population of 450.000 residents is multiplied by three, when seasonal residents from central and northern Europe arrive to open their villas.
-They come for days and days of bright sun – it doesn’t rain in the summer – and are never disappointed.
+In the summer, its year-round population of 450.000 residents is multiplied by three, when seasonal residents from central and northern Europe arrive to open their villas and enjoy days of bright sun and no rain.
+They are never disappointed.

-The region is also increasingly being sought after as a permanent place to settle, mostly by Germans, Brits and Scandinavians, who flock to this paradise for its raw beauty, low prices and the friendly ways of the Portuguese people.
-There’s no terrorism, political strife or crime, either, which adds to the appeal of the Algarve.
+The Algarve is also increasingly being sought after as a permanent place to settle or to retire, mostly by Germans, Brits and Scandinavians, who choose it for its raw beauty, low prices and the friendly ways of the Portuguese.
+There’s no terrorism, political strife or crime, either, which no doubt adds to its appeal.

-But fishing and agriculture – although still important – were replaced by tourism, and some things have changed.
+But fishing and agriculture – although still important – were replaced by tourism, and things have changed.
 Where small farms and local businesses once existed, now there are big hotels, apartment buildings and supermarkets.
-As a result, parts of the Algarve have suffered from over development, and some areas are better avoided.
-But fortunately some others still retain its charms and the relaxed ways of the Portuguese.
-If you know where to go, this can be one of the best places in Europe to enjoy life.
+As a result, parts of the Algarve have suffered from over development, and some areas have become too crowded.
+Fortunately, some others still retain its charms and the relaxed ways of the Portuguese.
+And if you know where to go, this can be one of the best places in Europe to enjoy life.

 The East Algarve

-My uncle Ivar, now living in Portugal, invited me to explore the Algarve with him, and I was delighted to accept, it had been on my bucket list for a long time.
-I flew from Miami to Lisbon, where we got a car, and on a rainy day in March drove 3 hours south, on the excellent A2 highway (it’s no longer true that the roads in Portugal are bad, by the way).
-At the end of the day we arrived in Faro, the capital of the province.
+My uncle Ivar, now living in Portugal, invited me to explore the Algarve with him.
+It had long been on my bucket list, and I was delighted to accept the invitation.
+I flew from Miami to Lisbon, where we got a rental car, and on a rainy day in March we drove 3 hours south, on the excellent A2 highway, towards Faro, the main town in the province (it’s no longer true that roads in Portugal are bad, by the way).

-Faro has had many lives: it was a prehistoric fishing village, later an important port and administrative center, under the Romans, and in the year 711 it became part of the territory controlled by the Moors in Spain and Portugal.
-The Moors ruled it until 1492, when Christian forces of King Ferdinand and Queen Isabella of Spain sent them back to Africa, but left their mark in the architecture, language, music and food of the region.
-In Faro, this legacy is very visible.
+Faro has had many lives: it was a prehistoric fishing village, later an important port and administrative center – under the Romans – and in the year 711 became part of the territory controlled by the Moors.
+They ruled it until 1492, when Christian forces of King Ferdinand and Queen Isabella of Spain sent them back to Africa, but their mark is visible everywhere in the architecture, language, music and food.

-The town is also one of the few with a year-round buzz in the Algarve, thanks in part to students of the local university.
-It has also the major airport in the province, and in the summer international flights come and go all the time.
+Faro is also one of the few towns with a year-round buzz in the Algarve, thanks in part to students of the local university.
+It has the major airport in the province, and in the summer international flights come and go all the time.
 Positioned around a small marina, Faro is mostly a modern city, but its historic Cidade Velha (Old Town) – partly surrounded by ancient walls, with cobbled streets and whitewashed houses – is a pleasant place to explore by foot.
-Interestingly, the area is a favorite of storks – they nest permanently on top of old churches and buildings, quite a site!
+Interestingly, the area is a favorite of storks, they nest permanently on top of old churches and buildings, quite a site!

 Almost right in the middle of the Algarve, Faro is a great base from where to reach both ends of the province.
 The town is surrounded by the Natural Park of Ria Formosa, a nature reserve of marshes and inlets that follows 37 miles of the Atlantic coastline, created to protect the ecosystem from over development.
-To go to the Atlantic beaches it’s necessary to cross the barrier islands by ferry boat, quite an interesting adventure, but if being right on the beach is your priority, perhaps your ideal destination is elsewhere in the Algarve.
+To go to the Atlantic beaches one has to cross barrier islands by ferry boat, an interesting adventure.
+But if being right on the beach is your priority, perhaps your ideal destination is elsewhere in the Algarve.

 The area around Faro is not only about beaches, though.
 A big treat is to drive to the picturesque old towns on the mountains, places where time seems to have stopped.
 One of them is São Brás de Alportel, once Algarve’s major cork-producing center (the country is the world’s biggest producer of cork) and now a town where peace and tranquility rule.
-Sitting pretty on top of a hill, in São Brás even the air is fresher than on the coast, and if I’ll ever need a place away from it all to write a book, this would be it.
+Sitting pretty on top of a hill, in São Brás the air is fresher than on the coast.
+If I ever need a place away from it all to write a book, this would be it.
 An attraction in town is the walking tour of the Cork Route, which covers everything from the bark of the Cork Oak to the many ways cork is still used today.

-Just like São Brás, in the quaint-town-on-the- mountain category, are Loulé, Almancil and Estói.
+Just like São Brás there are the towns of Loulé, Almancil and Estói.
 Relaxing, charming and with good restaurants, these villages get very crowded in the summer, specially Loulé, an attractive market town and crafts center with Moorish origins.
-In quiet Estói, one can hear the birds even in its ‘busiest’ central square, not far from a luxury pousada (hotel), the Palácio de Estoi (Estói Palace), built by a local nobleman and completed in 1909.
-In the same area is Almancil, less charming than the other two, but home to one of Algarve’s gems, the 18th-century Igreja Matriz de São Lourenço, a Baroque masterpiece church decorated with the blue and white tiles the Portuguese call azulejos.
+In quiet Estói, one can hear the birds even in its central square, not far from a luxury pousada (hotel), the Palácio de Estoi (Estói Palace), built by a local nobleman and completed in 1909.
+In the same area is Almancil, less charming than the other two, but home to one of Algarve’s gems: the 18th-century Igreja Matriz de São Lourenço, a Baroque masterpiece church decorated with the blue and white tiles the Portuguese call azulejos.
 The effect is stunning.

 Driving east towards the Spanish border, we entered Olhão, still an important fishing center.
-Unfortunately, too much development happened here, and the area around it looks like suburbs of any big city.
-There is a small and charming old town, and the storks seem to love it, but if the real flavor of the Algarve is what you are after, move on to Tavira.
+Unfortunately, too much development happened there, and the area around it looks like suburbs of any big city.
+There is a small and charming old town the storks seem to love it, but if the real flavor of the Algarve is what you are after, move on to Tavira.
 That’s what we did.

 Tavira is a different town altogether.
 Charming, quaint, with authentic Moorish architecture and cuisine, it was everything we were looking for.
 We stayed in a beautifully restored bed and breakfast owned by an English couple (the Brits are all over the Algarve, it’s their second home) called Calçada Guesthouse.
 Nearby was the luxury hotel Pousada Convento Tavira, a restored former convent that managed to keep its original charm.
 It was already fully booked in march.

 It rained for two days, but we explored Tavira on both sides of the Gilão river linked by a bridge of Roman origin.
 The Moors came right after the Romans – Tavira was one of their major settlements in the Algarve – and transformed the town in an important commercial route.
-Today this is a favorite destination of the Europeans, even in march hordes of Brits got out of buses everyday, to fill bars and restaurants at night.
+Today this is a favorite vacation spot of the Europeans; even in march hordes of Brits got out of buses everyday, filling bars and restaurants at night.
 “Is there anyone left in England”?, I asked my uncle.
-I suspect it must be hard to find a hotel or a place to eat here, in the summer, so planning ahead is a must.
-Or visit it some other time of year; it’s a known fact that September and October are good months in the Algarve, with days still warm and less crowded.
+I suspect it must be hard to find a hotel or a place to eat in the summer, so planning ahead is a must.
+Or visit Tavira some other time of year; it’s a known fact that September and October are good months in the Algarve, with days still warm and fewer tourists.

-To end our adventure on the East Algarve, we drove to the border of Spain, to see the towns of Castro Marim and Vila Real de Santo Antônio.
+To end our exploring the East Algarve, we drove to the border of Spain, to the towns of Castro Marim and Vila Real de Santo Antônio.
 These two historic fishing and commercial centers – rebuilt after the major earthquake of 1755 – were already known by Phoenicians, Greeks and Romans, who made use of the commanding views of the Guadiana River the towns offer.
 The area was also a sanctuary for fugitives of the Inquisition set up by the Catholic church in the 16th and 17th centuries, and stories about that dark time are plenty here.
-Now mostly modern, these are now market centers geared towards customers coming from Spain, across the river.
-A huge and modern bridge connects the two countries, once bitter rivals for the control of their colonies around the world, but we didn’t cross it.
-Spain will have to wait – time was short, and we turned around towards the West Algarve, the best-known part of the province, the one with the postcard beaches famous around the world.
+Now mostly modern, these are market towns geared towards customers coming from Spain, across the river.
+A huge and modern bridge connects the two countries, once bitter rivals for the control of their colonies around the world.
+We didn’t cross it, Spain will have to wait.
+Instead, we turned around towards the West Algarve, the best-known part of the province, the one with the postcard beaches famous around the world.

 For a customized itinerary of the Algarve go to our Custom-made trips page.